 - Apply what you learn in class during field experiences

 The first few years of life are crucial to developing a child's identity, as well as communication and problem-solving skills.
 As an early childhood professional, you will help young children develop awareness of social interaction, curiosity, and communication methods through music, art, reading, and other mediums.

 Our students are passionate about opening the world of learning to young children.
 They love working with families and learning about different cultures, languages, and ways of raising children.

 We combine educational philosophy and theory with hands-on experience and practical skills.
 You will learn how children develop and learn; how to address racism, sexism, and bias of all types with young children and their families; how to address the different needs of every child; and how to build curriculum based on children's development and growth.

-If you're interested in teaching in public schools, you may choose the Early Childhood Inclusive Teacher option.
+Preschool to Grade 2 Specialist: Inclusive Classroom Teacher — If you're interested in teaching in public schools, you may choose this option.
 Upon successful completion of this major, you'll be eligible for an initial license in Early Childhood Education (Pre-Kindergarten to 2nd Grade).
 This license qualifies you to teach in public or private schools in Massachusetts and to apply for the corresponding license in Rhode Island.
 In addition, Wheelock is nationally accredited, which will give you an advantage when you seek employment and if you apply for licensure in other states or abroad.

 In addition to a professional major in Early Childhood Education, you will choose an arts and sciences major.

 You'll begin field experiences in your first semester and have two supervised student teaching experiences in your junior and/or senior year.
 You'll have the opportunity to observe and learn from experienced teachers in classrooms and at childcare centers throughout the Boston metropolitan area.

 - Early Childhood Practicum and Seminar